aryanvx/voice-coder-studio/README.md

 This is my take on reimagining how we write code: ditching the keyboard (if you let it) and letting your voice do the heavy lifting.
 Inspo from teacher who recommended something for physically impaired coders.

-For this first version, I kept it relatively simple:
+For v1.0, I kept it relatively simple:

 - A landing page that explains what’s going on
 - A main coding interface with an editor that feels familiar if you’ve ever touched VS Code